BushiWeb/Groupomania/api/README.md

 **_WARNING_**: although the password generated is secured, it is still accessible within the logs.
 You MUST change it quickly, otherwise, it might get stolen.

+**_WARNING_**: we recommend checking the log file every time the server starts to make sure no user has been created.
+If the admin user updates his email, or if the default admin user's email is changed, a new user will be created.

 ## API Documentation

 To consult the API documentation, you have two options: